LinusChukwuma/alx-higher_level_programming/README.md

-This is about python programming
+This is python hello world